McIndi/mast.installer/mast/installer/files/contrib/templates/product-sheet.md

 administration / operations / management and saves time by streamlining repeated tasks so that personnel can more efficiently administrate, develop and operate the environment.
-* The tool has a web based interface, API and command line that are all completely configurable, allowing for scheduled tasks and customization in situations where your organization has special needs.
+* The tool has a Web Based Interface, Python API and a Command Line Interface that are all completely configurable, allowing for scheduled tasks and customization in situations where your organization has special needs.
 * As an open source product with an API, MAST, provides for both in-house